 Real Property Tax

 Real property in Germany is sorted into two distinct categories.
-The real property tax rate depends on the category the property belongs to.
+The real property tax rate depends on the category assigned to the property.
 Accordingly, real property tax is categorized as follows:

-Due to a fundamental real property tax reform, a real property tax type "C" will be introduced from 2025 onward.
-Municipalities can impose it for undeveloped areas that are ready for development.
+A real property tax type "C" will be introduced from 2025 onward as the result of a fundamental real property tax reform.
+Municipalities can impose the real property tax type "C" for undeveloped areas that are ready for development.